kylemclaren/qdrant-on-fly/README.md

 Expand the cluster by cloning the first machine.
 Currently, `fly scale count` does not support scaling Machines with persistent storage volumes.
 We'll use 'fly machine clone' to scale our cluster.

-1. `fly machine clone --region ord --select --process-group app`
+1. `fly machine clone --region ord --select`
 2. `fly status`

 ## Add a Peer in Another Region

 Scale the setup to another region by cloning a machine there.
 Now you should have two peers in `ord` and another in `jnb`.

-1. `fly machine clone --region jnb --select --process-group app`
+1. `fly machine clone --region jnb --select`
 2. `fly status`

 ## Connecting